 Years ago, most English majors tended to study abroad in England, with a few choosing Ireland or Scotland instead.
-Today English majors still study in cities such as London, Southampton, or Leeds, England, but some also study in Perth, Australia, Capetown, South Africa, or Rome, Italy.
+Today English majors still study in cities such as London or Leeds, England, but some also study in Capetown, South Africa, or Rome, Italy.
 Some of our double majors in languages study in Madrid, Spain or Lima, Peru, and some of our science double majors study in Scandinavian countries.
 With timely research and planning, English majors can experience the richness and growth that comes with a semester or even a year abroad.

 Declaring your English major